Can you eat healthy without cooking?

 - low-fat and low-sugar yoghurts

-Make healthy choices when eating out
+Make healthy choices when eating out or ordering in

 - Swap add-ons like fries or garlic bread for a healthy side of mixed salad or steamed vegetables.